cal-data-eng/cal-data-eng.github.io/fa24faq.md

 We recommend that you sign up for the class [EdStem link TBD]({{page.course.edstem}}) and follow the class assuming you'll have a slot soon. **See above for how to get added to any other required resources.**
 -->
+## I will be able to officially declare the data science major soon; can I enroll in this course?

 ## I am not currently declared a Data Science major; can I enroll in this course?

 [updated 4/23] As of this time, we can't provide guarantees on non-Data Science student enrollment.
-We will prioritize Data Science students, at least through Phase 1.
+We will prioritize declared Data Science students, at least through Phase 1.

 ## I have a Concurrent Enrollment Request that hasn't been approved yet, what should I do?
 What are my chances of getting into this class?